 Plus, whenever someone comes to see me for the first time I ask how they found me.
-Most of them have at least seen my website; even if they have come through word of mouth, they all say that the site helped them decide to book.
+All of them have at least seen my website; even if they have come through word of mouth, they all say that the site helped them decide to book.

 There’s a big smiley photo of me.

 I tell my story.